Curaçao: Demographics

 The Mikvé Israel-Emanuel Synagogue in Willemstad is the oldest surviving synagogue in the Western hemisphere.

 Owing to the island's colonial past, the majority of Curaçao's population is of full or partial African descent.
 There are also minorities of Dutch, Portuguese, Jewish, Latin American, South Asian, East Asian and Lebanese descent.

-Portuguese laborers, namely from Madeira, migrated to Curaçao to work in the island's oil and agricultural industries in the 20th century.

 According to 2022 data from the CIA, Curacao has a total of only 92 men for every 100 women.

 Religion

 The religious breakdown of the population of Curaçao, according to a 2011 estimate: